young2code/TicTacToeML/README.md

 You can also watch the progress through [Tensorboard](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Using-Tensorboard.md).
 ![Graph](Images/TrainAgainstRandomEnvironment.PNG)

-Do not expect this model will play well.
-Even though it learns pretty well to beat the random AI, it is pretty bad at playing against human.
+My reward system is very simple.
+Win(1), Tie(0) and Lose(-1).
+As you can see, it quickly reached ver clost to 1.
+But do not expect this model will play well.
+Even though it learns pretty well to beat the random AI, it is really bad at playing against human.
+This was my first approach.

+# Train against the basic AI
+After I realized that I need a st